-Lyophilized purified avidin from hen egg white (Product# 21121; Pierce/ Thermo Scientific ) was dissolved in deionized water to 2 mg/mL concentration.
-For subsequent storage at 4°C, an equal volume of $2\times$ Phosphate Buffered Saline with 20% glycerol was added to the suspension to bring the avidin stock solution concentration to a nominal 1 mg/mL.
-Before
+Lyophilized purified avidin from hen egg white (Pierce/Thermo Scientific Product# 21121) was dissolved in deionized water to 2 mg/mL concentration.
+For subsequent storage at 4°C, an equal volume of 2X Phosphate Buffered Saline with 20% glycerol was added to the suspension to bring the avidin stock solution concentration to a nominal 1 mg/mL.
+Prior to use in ClyA nanopore experiments, an aliquot of the avidin stock solution was applied to a Bio-Spin 30 spin column (Bio-Rad Laboratories) equilibrated with 150 mM NaCl, 15 mM Tris-Cl pH 7.5 for buffer exchange.

-Preparation of d-biotin
+Preparation of d-Biotin

-Biotin was prepared with 0.2 mg d-Biotin (Sigma-Aldrich/Millipore Sigma) per mL of 20 mM KCl, 50 mM Tris-HCl pH 7.6, and diluted in 150 mM NaCl, 15 mM Tris-HCl pH 7.5 to a final biotin concentration of 100 $\mu$ M.
+Biotin was prepared with 0.2 mg d-Biotin (Sigma- Aldrich/Millipore Sigma) per mL of 20 mM KCl, 50 mM Tris-Cl pH 7.6, and diluted in 150 mM NaCl, 15 mM Tris-Cl pH 7.5 to a final biotin concentration of 100 $\mu$ M.